jakatz87/MechaCar_Statistical_Analysis/README.md

 -	Average Annual Maintenance Costs
 -	Safety Rating
 -	Average Length of Ownership (ALO)

 Many analyses can be run with these data, two examples are:
--	Higher Safety Rating scores will lead to higher Average Length of Ownership o	Null Hypothesis: Safety Rating scores do not have an impact on ALO.
+-	Higher Safety Rating scores will lead to higher Average Length of Ownership --	Null Hypothesis: Safety Rating scores do not have an impact on ALO.
-	Run a linear model qualitative analysis to determine if there is a correlation.
+---	Run a linear model qualitative analysis to determine if there is a correlation.
-	Run a linear model quantitative analysis to determine p-value and r squared.
+---	Run a linear model quantitative analysis to determine p-value and r squared.
--	MechaCar has a lower 10 year Depreciation than X competitor o	Null Hypothesis: MechaCar does not have a lower 10 year Depreciation.
+-	MechaCar has a lower 10 year Depreciation than X competitor --	Null Hypothesis: MechaCar does not have a lower 10 year Depreciation.
-	Use t-tests to determine comparable populations between MechaCar and X
+---	Use t-tests to determine comparable populations between MechaCar and X
-•	Subsets for MPG, Initial Cost, Safety Rating
+----	Subsets for MPG, Initial Cost, Safety Rating
-	Populations with high t-test p-values can be compared.
+---	Populations with high t-test p-values can be compared.

 With these data, mangers and analysts have multiple points of inquiry that lead to MechaCar’s success.